FrozenRidge/mongolab-partner/README.md

 ## API

-The module should be initliazed with:
+The module should be initialized with an options object:

-{username: ..., password: ...}
+`{username: ..., password: ...}`

 It will return an object which implements the following API calls: